TaylorGehrls22/saxophone_website/source/accessories/accessories.rst

 We offer a variety of bundles with or without a purchase of a saxophone, to compliment your playing.

-* Cleaning Bundle – Swab, Cleaning Solution, pad protectors
+* Cleaning Bundle â€“ Swab, Cleaning Solution, pad protectors
-* Practice Time – Classical Reeds, wire music stand, Advanced Practice Etudes
+* Practice Time â€“ Classical Reeds, wire music stand, Advanced Practice Etudes
-* Starter Pack (With purchase of saxophone) – Classical Reeds, one beginning book, one swab
+* Starter Pack (With purchase of saxophone) â€“ Classical Reeds, one beginning book, one swab
-* Repertoire Pack – Beginning Music Books, Advanced Practice Etudes, 3 Recital Pieces
+* Repertoire Pack â€“ Beginning Music Books, Advanced Practice Etudes, 3 Recital Pieces
-* Veteran Bundle (With purchase of saxophone) – Advanced Practice Etudes, Jazz Reeds, 1 mouthpiece
+* Veteran Bundle (With purchase of saxophone) â€“ Advanced Practice Etudes, Jazz Reeds, 1 mouthpiece
-* Premium Bundle (Free with purchase of two saxophones) – 2 ligatures, 2 mouthpieces, 2 swabs, 2 pad protectors
+* Premium Bundle (Free with purchase of two saxophones) â€“ 2 ligatures, 2 mouthpieces, 2 swabs, 2 pad protectors